 March 8, 2021

-7 factors for improving well delivery performance
+Seven factors that improve well delivery performance

 The position I expressed in the presentation is based on many years of observing multiple projects, not only in oil and gas, but also in other industry sectors.
 All of these projects had a goal of improving performance, and this is certainly what I have been involved with in Oil & Gas.
 But what does “improving performance” really mean, and what does it require?
 My experience of working closely with operators over the last ten years has led me to several conclusions.

 “Improving performance” means, broadly speaking, improving performance of the well delivery process, and this is tied to two initiatives: (1) working towards the goal of smoothly delivering many tens or hundreds of wells to production every year, according to a published schedule and budget; (2) continually seeking ways to improve timing and costs of those well delivery operations to increase return on capital employed.
 There are many factors that influence positive well delivery performance.
 Some of those commonly seen among operators considered to be best-in-class include: